busecogen/busecogen/README.md

 - 👋 I'm a software engineer with a knack for tackling complex problems and a hunger for knowledge.
-- 👩🏼‍🎓 I’m a 4th year Computer Technologies and Information Systems student in Bilkent University.
+- 👩🏼‍🎓 I’m a 4th year Computer Technologies and Information Systems student at Bilkent University.
 - 🛠 Skills and Expertise: React, React Native, Typescript, JavaScript, HTML/CSS, jQuery, PHP, Python, Django, C, Java

 <!---